Geometry and topology of geometric limits I: Brick manifolds

 A labelled brick manifold is a brick manifold $M$ in which every half-open brick has either a point in the Teichm\"{u}ller space or an ending lamination attached to it as follows.
 Let $B$ be a half-open brick in $M$ which is homeomorphic to $F \times J$, where $J$ is either $[0,1)$ or $(0,1]$.
 Half-open bricks are divided into two categories: geometrically finite bricks and simply degenerate bricks.
 If $B$ is geometrically finite, then a point in $\teich(\Int F)$ is given to $B$, otherwise an \emph{ending lamination} of $B$, which is contained in $\EL(F)$ is given.
 For a geometrically finite brick $B$, the interior of the ideal front of $B$ is denoted by $\part_\infty B$, and the point in $\teich(\Int F)$ is regarded as a marked conformal structure on $\partial_\infty B$.
 Also for a simply degenerate brick, the given ending lamination is regarded as attached to the end corresponding to its ideal front.

-As in Theorem A, we shall consider connected labelled brick manifolds $M$ satisfying the following conditions. \begin{enumerate}[{A}-(1)] \item Every component of $\partial M$ is either a torus or an open annulus. \item There is no properly embedded essential annulus whose boundary components lie in distinct boundary components of $M$. \item If there is an embedded, incompressible half-open annulus $S^1 \times [0,\infty)$ in $M$ such that $S^1 \times \{t\}$ tends to a wild end $e$, then its core curve is homotopic into an open-annulus component of $\partial M$ tending to $e$. \item $M$ is embedded into $S \times (0,1)$ preserving the horizontal and the vertical leaves in such a way that the ends of geometrically finite bricks are peripheral. \item Every geometrically finite half-open brick has real front which is an inessential joint.
+As in Theorem A, we shall consider labelled brick manifolds $M$ satisfying the following conditions. \begin{enumerate}[{A}-(1)] \item Every component of $\partial M$ is either a torus or an open annulus. \item There is no properly embedded essential annulus whose boundary components lie in distinct boundary components of $M$. \item If there is an embedded, incompressible half-open annulus $S^1 \times [0,\infty)$ in $M$ such that $S^1 \times \{t\}$ tends to a wild end $e$, then its core curve is homotopic into an open-annulus component of $\partial M$ tending to $e$. \item $M$ is embedded into $S \times (0,1)$ preserving the horizontal and the vertical leaves in such a way that the ends of geometrically finite bricks are peripheral. \item Every geometrically finite half-open brick has real front which is an inessential joint: \ie its real front is contained in the intersection with other bricks.